OM System OM-1

 The OM System OM-1 is the flagship mirrorless interchangeable-lens camera produced by OM Digital Solutions on the micro four-thirds system.
 It is the first high-end digital camera made by OM Digital Solutions after its acquisition of the imaging divisions of the camera manufacturer Olympus.

 The OM-1 was announced on February 15, 2022, and began shipping to customers the following month.
 Despite no longer being a product of Olympus, the OM-1 still bears the Olympus wordmark on the front of its electronic viewfinder, tying the camera to Olympus' flagship E-M1 cameras.
-The camera's name is the same as the Olympus OM-1, the first OM film SLR camera, and was released to coincide with that camera's 50th anniversary.
+The camera's name is the same as the Olympus OM-1 film SLR camera, and was released to coincide with that camera's 50th anniversary.

+The OM System OM-1 Mark II is an incremental upgrade released in late February 2024.
+Compared to the original model it has double the buffer memory, improvements to autofocus and image stabilization and neutral density filter functionality.